The Runaway Train

 you feel so unworthy and a mess

-But, you’re still alive,
+But, you’re still alive.

-you got off that runaway train,
+You got off that runaway train.

-you realise you should feel proud!
+You realise you should feel proud!

 You realised the danger and made a choice